dustinpfister/blog_posts/_posts/js-javascript-typeof.md

 ## 1 - javaScript typeof lowdown

-The typeof operator has right to left [associativity](/2019/02/02/js-operator-precedence/) so to use it I just need to type the typeof operator followed by what it is that I want to find the type of.
+The typeof operator has right to left [associativity](/2019/02/02/js-operator-precedence/) so to use it I just need to type the typeof operator followed by what it is that I want to find the type of. the result of the expression of the typeof operator with the value I want the type of to the right of typeof will then evaluate to a string, and the string more often then not will be the type of the value.
 For the most part the typeof operator is fairly straight forward to use but it has a few quirks, so lets get into it by starting off with a basic example of javaScript typeof.

 ```js
 let ty = typeof 42;